mattlangford/bridge-game/README.md

  - The game is a work in progress without too much testing, so your mileage may very
  - I haven't tested on other platforms besides my Mac

+## TODO
+ - Pause simulation
+ - Damping but have freefalling triangles look good
+ - Road with car driving on top
+ - Click on a triangle and see per cycle info on it

 ## Sources
 [1] http://www.unm.edu/~bgreen/ME360/2D%20Triangular%20Elements.pdf

 [2] http://web.mit.edu/kjb/www/Books/FEP_2nd_Edition_4th_Printing.pdf